-There’s a reason that every thread asking for sub $500 amp recommendations is basically people saying “Boss Katana” over and over and over.
-First introduced in 2016, the Katana line not only sounded better than all of it’s competitors, it also offered a huge range of sounds thanks to not only having five different modes, but also Boss’s entire pedal range built in.
+There’s a reason that every thread asking for sub $500 amp recommendations is basically people chanting “Boss Katana.”
+First introduced in 2016, the Katana line not only sounded better than all of it’s competitors, it also offered a huge range of sounds thanks to not only having five different modes but also Boss’s entire pedal range built in.

 2019 brought a second edition to the lineup, and Boss didn’t so much recreate the wheel as give it more options.
 Each of the five mode now has a “variation”, effectively giving you ten modes.
 In addition, you can now select up to five pedals instead of just three.

-Those are just the headlines changes, of course there’s a lot more going on under the hood – improved speakers, lighter amps, and improved prices.
+Those are just the headline changes, of course there’s a lot more going on under the hood – improved speakers, lighter amps, and improved prices.

 We’re going to walk you through everything you need to know about the Boss Katana-50 MKII.
 Is it still the best budget amp on the market?